John Hale (British Army officer)

-General John Hale (1728–1806) was a British army officer, who is remembered chiefly for his close friendship with General James Wolfe, and for his exceptionally large number of children by his wife Mary Chaloner, a noted beauty who was painted by Joshua Reynolds.
+General John Hale, Sr. (1728–1806) was a British army officer who is remembered chiefly for his close friendship with General James Wolfe, and for his exceptionally large (22) number of children by his wife Mary Chaloner, a noted beauty who was painted by Joshua Reynolds.

 Career

 As a very young officer, he played a part in suppressing the 1745 Rebellion, an experience which is said to have given him a lifelong aversion to the Scottish nation.
 He was stationed at Fort Edward earned distinction as a captain in 1755 at the siege of Fort Beauséjour.
 He later took part in the Siege of Louisbourg as the commander of the 47th Regiment of Foot under James Wolfe.
 He also commanded the regiment in the Battle of the Plains of Abraham.
 He was a close friend of General James Wolfe, and it was Hale whom the dying Wolfe ordered to carry his final dispatches back to England.
 Hale received a grant of Crown lands in Canada, where several of his sons later settled.

 John Hale co-owned the privateer Musketo, 120 tons, eighty men, and the Hertford.
 These vessels sailed on their first cruise in November 1756.
 The regiment was renumbered the 17th Lancers in 1761.
 That year they were stationed in Scotland, where Hale's proverbial dislike of Scots people caused him to become engaged in a serious fracas with a toll-keeper, which might have had ended fatally.
 He was not disgraced, but was personally reprimanded for his conduct by King George III.
 The following year he acted as secretary to Earl of Albemarle during the Battle of Havana.
 After 1762 he gradually withdrew from regimental affairs, due it seems to quarrels with some of his fellow officers.
 In politics he was something of a reformer, and during the Yorkshire by-election of 1785, he made a celebrated speech which was considered by most of the electorate to be dangerously radical.

-Hale was promoted major-general in 1772, lieutenant-general in 1777 and general in 1793.
+Hale was promoted to major-general in 1772, lieutenant-general in 1777 and general in 1793.
 He was appointed Governor of Londonderry in 1776, holding that office until his death in 1806.